hakuzumon/crossfire-strategies/README.md

 ## Decker

-The deckers specialty is the ability to use cards from the discard pile, such as Jacked In (3¥), Retrieval Agent (4¥) and Brute Force Hack (5¥).
+The Decker's specialty is the ability to use cards from the discard pile, such as Jacked In (3¥), Retrieval Agent (4¥) and Brute Force Hack (5¥).

 <pre>
 10  ACE IN THE HOLE    When you shuffle your discard into your deck, you can leave one non-basic